spoddutur/spark-notes/reb3.md

 ## Demo:
 Here, I'll demo how to mine phrases in a spark streaming application and keep track of changing cache in ignite.
-Note that, we saw solution for the same in part2 where we have not used any external service.
+Note that, we saw solution for the same in part2 without using any external service.

 ```markdown
 val sentencesDf = spark.read